CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2014-01-31-testing-rake-tasks-with-rspec.markdown

 ### RSpec, Do That Voodoo That You Do So Well

-Now with everything in place, let's write some Rspec examples.
+Now with everything in place, let's write some RSpec examples.
 I'm going to break this up into two sections so that it's easier to digest.

 #### INITIALIZATION